SC Harvester Papers Database Interface

 Process Debt: Definition, Risks, and Management

-Antonio Martini, V. Stray, Terese Besker, N. B. Moe, Jan Bosch.
+Antonio Martini, V. Stray, Terese Besker, N. Moe, Jan Bosch.
 In: Journal of Software: Evolution and Process.
 2025

 Abstract: Process debt, like technical debt, can be a source of short‐term benefits but often leads to harmful consequences in the long term for a software organization.
 Despite its impact, the phenomenon of process debt has not been thoroughly explored in current literature, leaving a gap in understanding how it affects and is managed within organizations.
 This paper addresses this gap by defining process ...